klaviyo/ruby-klaviyo/README.md

   sort: 'desc'
 )

-# to get all metrics for a profile in a separate Klaviyo account, use the api_key keyword argument
+# get all metrics for a profile with the default kwargs using a different api key
 Klaviyo::Profiles.get_person_metrics_timeline(
   'PROFILE_ID',
   since: nil,